minanew12/V2-gov/README.md

 price stability for the BOLD token around the peg, balancing demand and supply for BOLD, without the need for active governance or monetary interventions.

-Modular Initiative based Governance allows LQTY holders to allocate votes, earned through staking, to direct the incentive portion to arbitrary addresses, which are specified as Initiatives.
-Voting activity is snapshotted in a decentralized manner and paid out at the end of weekly epochs.

 ## Staking

 Staking allows LQTY token holders to deposit LQTY to accrue voting power which can be used to direct Incentives, while